ergonode/docs/docs/backend/cookbook/new_module.md

-# The Ergonode Module System
+# How to create a new module

-The new module must be compatible with the [architecture] described in [architecture] chapter.
+The new module must be comply with the application [architecture](backend/architecture.md).

 ## Folder structure